harshita2201301024/obsidian/data/Daily Notes/2024/July/11-July-2024-Thursday.md

 ### 📅 Daily Questions
 ##### 🌜 What Matters most in my life
 -
-My wife matters to me most in my life. i am not giving her a good life but i will wo
+	My wife matters to me most in my life.
 ##### 🙌 My Today Weight
 -